MaksimRudnev/MIE.package/inst/application/readme.md

 If, or when, a measurement model is given, one can use it in ```Measurement invariance explorer``` to find sets of groups that are closer to each other using either model parameters or model fit indices.

 ### Parameter-based approach
 First, one has to specify measurement model using [lavaan syntax](http://lavaan.ugent.be/tutorial/syntax1.html).
-When you add a code, ```Measurement invariance explorer``` will automatically compute a common measurement invariance tests based on ```semTools``` package.
-Please, insert only ready-to-use model code, as computation may take a long time.
+When you add a code, ```Measurement invariance explorer``` will automatically compute a common measurement invariance tests like it ```semTools``` package used to do.
+Please, insert only ready-to-use model code, as computation can take a while.
 ```Measurement invariance explorer``` computes configural model to compare factor loadings and metric model (with fixed factor loadings) to compare intercepts.
 It is recommended first be sure that you found a set of groups that have similar loadings before comparing intercepts.

 ### Fit indices-based